Historic Environment Conservation

 gardens and designed landscapes.
 South Ayrshire Council’s planning policy on the Historic Environment is set out on page 48 of the

 adopted South Ayrshire Local Development Plan and is augmented by Supplementary Guidance: Historic Environment.

-There are currently twenty one designated conservation areas in South Ayrshire and over nine hundred listed buildings
+There are currently twenty three designated conservation areas in South Ayrshire and over nine hundred listed buildings

 Conservation Area Character Appraisals

 A character appraisal identifies and defines the important architectural or historic features within the Conservation Area that